SG Review Interview

 N-V strategy continues to be a reformist tool, even in the future far beyond LKy famiLEE LEEgime's era.
 I want to point out that just one tool is far from sufficient, and restricting just to N-V boundary will most unlikely get desirable results.
 At the present, we can observe that massive and long lasting million-activist anti-corruption movement in Taiwan failed to oust Chen Shui Bian so far.
 Similarly the peaceful protests in Thailand failed to oust Thaksin, it was the Thai military in fortunately non-bleeding coup that ousted Thaksin, which is in theory a non-democratic way to oust a 'democratically elected PM'.
 However, in my own view, that was a very practical thing done following the meaningful N-V actions strongly demonstrating the wish of Thai people, which justified the ouster by force.

-• 8) How do you think Singaporeans can be educated more on democracy?
+Thug-sin would had still be in power today otherwise, and probably mass arresting and bankrupting the activists fighters after his wholesale replacement of the military commanders. - 8) How do you think Singaporeans can be educated more on democracy?
 In your experience, do you think organising seminars and lectures by respected international experts on the subject can help spread the knowledge and build up greater awareness on this topic in Singapore?

 My experience in this area of democracy education is very little and insignificant.
 Learning from other countries, seminars and workshops or conferences are very common practices.
 Singapore had been too deprived in these areas, but fortunately had seemed to improve.
 I think more external tours and cross visiting exchanges with vast international partners are crucial.
 We can not however just be blind copycats, and again innovations plus adaptations as well as combination & separations from the other nations' experiences would be important.
-I am glad so far, that many foreigners are willing to assist and cross-learn together with Singaporeans, we are not being left out.
+I am glad so far, that many foreigners are willing to assist and cross-learn together with Singaporeans, we are not being left out. - 9) Do you see the younger generation of Singaporeans as having the passion to fight for a better Singapore?
+Do you think it is enough?

 Unfortunately that is very inadequate.
 Children brought up by LKy LEEgime's education popularly begin with PAp kindergartens, put children into development from young age in the way that limits their passion in this necessary area.
 Defective education is the most difficult to heal sickness of Singapore suffered under LKy rules.
 Reform must not count on having this to get the success, rather only after the breakthrough of ending LKy LEEgime, there is only then true hope to begin corrections.
 And it is going to be a very long term hard work to re-cultivate such passion among Singaporeans, these works need to extend far beyond the transition after post-LKy era.
-There may be a real Golden Age after that. :-)
+There may be a real Golden Age after that. :-) - 10) What advice do you have for the younger Singaporeans who wish to embark on this struggle to fight for more democracy in Singapore?

 Singaporeans have to recognize that it is their own duties and interest only to do so.
 I don't wish to see Singaporeans continue to be a passive lot always awaiting their government to move and motivate them for everything, beginning from reproducing our population, to patriotism, to defense, to plan for retirement and old age etc.